Register of Disciplinary Action

 The RODA is a register which lists disciplinary action taken against Australian lawyers under the Legal Profession Uniform Law.

 For information on action(s) taken against non-lawyers (disqualified persons), please see the Non-lawyer Disciplinary Action page.

 What information does the RODA contain?

-The RODA lists Victorian-registered lawyers who have been found guilty of a disciplinary offence or had their practising certificate suspended or cancelled by either a Victorian court, the Victorian Legal Services Board or by the Victorian Bar (for barristers).
-The RODA will also list lawyers whose names have been struck off the Roll of Legal Practitioners maintained by the Supreme Court of Victoria.
+The RODA lists Victorian-registered lawyers who have been found guilty of a disciplinary offence or had their practising certificate suspended or cancelled.
+These decisions are usually made by either a Victorian court or the Victorian Civil and Administrative Tribunal.
+The RODA also records decisions made by an equivalent court or tribunal from an interstate jurisdiction where the action is taken against a lawyer who is admitted or practising in Victoria.
+In addition, lawyers whose names have been struck off the Roll of Legal Practitioners maintained by the Supreme Court of Victoria are listed.

 - the name of the lawyer;

 - the date they were admitted to practice in Victoria;